citrix/terraform-provider-citrixadc/docs/resources/cspolicy.md

 * `url` - (Optional) URL string that is matched with the URL of a request.
 Can contain a wildcard character.
 Specify the string value in the following format: [[prefix] [*]] [.suffix].
 * `rule` - (Optional) Expression, or name of a named expression, against which traffic is evaluated.
 * `domain` - (Optional) The domain name.
 The string value can range to 63 characters.
+* `boundto` - (Optional) The boundto name.
+The string value can range to 63 characters.
 * `action` - (Optional) Content switching action that names the target load balancing virtual server to which the traffic is switched.
 * `logaction` - (Optional) The log action associated with the content switching policy.
 * `csvserver` - (Required) Content switching vserver that this policy will bind to.